SOCIAL SERVICES INSPECTOR, H22

 Level I Code: H22A Salary Band: J

 This is the basic level where employees perform routine audits and investigations and receive training in policy and procedures pertaining to the performance of difficult and complex audits and welfare fraud investigations.
-Employees work closely with higher level inspectors and will attend training sessions to acquire necessary skills.
+Employees work closely with higher level inspectors and will attend training sessions to acquire necessary skills, investigations on abuse, neglect, and exploitation to vulnerable persons, or manage a caseload to ensure the protection of the rights of vulnerable persons with intellectual disabilities.
 At this level employees carry a routine caseload of audits and investigations; prepare material pertinent to the analysis and evaluation of program operations at the local level; and analyze records to determine completeness of documentation.
-Employees will receive training regarding the investigation of persons suspected of welfare fraud; assist higher level Inspectors in fraud investigations and surveillance activities; secure, analyze and assemble pertinent information pertaining to cases filed by the District Attorney; appear and testify, if subpoenaed, as a state witness in a court trial; may perform investigations in the capacity of a certified peace officer.
+Employees will receive training regarding the investigation of persons suspected of welfare fraud or abuse, neglect and exploitation; assist higher level Inspectors in fraud investigations and surveillance activities; secure, analyze and assemble pertinent information pertaining to cases filed by the District Attorney local law enforcement or other legal authority; appear and testify, if subpoenaed, as a state witness in a court trial; may perform investigations in the capacity of a certified peace officer.

-Additional duties at this level include investigating client grievances and acting as client advocate reviewing routine cases for eligibility for TANF, day care, food stamps and medical assistance; reviews routine cases for correctness of denial or termination of TANF, food stamps and medical assistance, submits review for federal re-review or audit.
-Audits nursing homes, hospitals, physicians, day-care centers and pharmacies to determine compliance with state and federal regulations; evaluates findings, makes recommendations for correction of noncompliance; assembles case findings; and compiles all information into reports which are submitted to higher level Investigator/Auditors for review and determination of appropriate action.
+Additional duties at this level include investigating client grievances and acting as client advocate, and reviewing cases for investigative or audit purposes in the areas of TANF, day care, food stamps and medical assistance or other welfare programs for vulnerable persons; reviews routine cases for correctness of denial or termination of TANF, food stamps and medical assistance, submits review for federal re-review or audit.
+Audits nursing homes, hospitals, physicians, day-care centers, state facilities, contract providers, and pharmacies to determine compliance with state and federal regulations; evaluates findings, makes recommendations for correction of noncompliance; assembles case findings; and compiles all information into reports which are submitted to higher level Investigator/Auditors for review and determination of appropriate action.

-Knowledge, Skills and Abilities required at this level include knowledge of the rules and regulations governing social service agencies and residential facilities; quality control and audit procedures; and of review and investigative techniques.
+Knowledge, Skills and Abilities required at this level include knowledge of the rules and regulations governing social service agencies and residential facilities or contract providers; of quality control and audit procedures; and of review and investigative techniques.
 Ability is required to review and analyze large amounts of information and identify deficiencies; to conduct interviews effectively; to establish and maintain effective working relationships; and to communicate effectively, both orally and in writing.

-Education and Experience requirements at this level consist of a bachelor’s degree and two years of professional experience in investigation, auditing, social work, personnel administration, law enforcement or child support enforcement or an equivalent combination of education and experience.
+Education and Experience requirements at this level consist of a bachelor’s degree and two years of professional experience in investigation, auditing, social work, juvenile justice, personnel administration, law enforcement or child support enforcement, working with persons with intellectual disabilities, or an equivalent combination of education and experience.